dynarithmic/twain_library/README.md

 [https://docs.microsoft.com/en-us/windows/desktop/dlls/dynamic-link-library-search-order](https://docs.microsoft.com/en-us/windows/desktop/dlls/dynamic-link-library-search-order).

+The main entry point function to the DTWAIN library is **DTWAIN_SysInitialize** (see examples below).
+The application must call this function to setup the resources and other definitions required for the other DTWAIN API functions to operate correctly.

 If **DTWAIN_SysInitialize** returns a 0 or null handle, you should call **DTWAIN_GetLastError** to get the error value.
 In addition, you can call **DTWAIN_GetErrorString** with the error number to get a string description of the error.

 ----